 We are so fortunate to live in a vibrant rural community.
 Over the past 15 years, it has been a privilege to be part of a committed and energetic team of volunteers who have transformed our community.
 Together we led a project to build a new village hall as a community hub for Fradswell.
 The project provided the spark that ignited our community and along the way tackled the real issues of rural isolation, physical and physiological well-being and the particular challenge facing the more elderly and the young After first raising £20,000 ourselves, we were successful in obtaining a grant of £470,000 from the Big Lottery to build and equip our new village hall, and a £25,000 grant to create a serenity garden.
 With our two acre village green, hall and garden we are so proud of what has been achieved.
 An enviable events and activities programme includes a community Bakehouse, repair cafe, Pop Up Bar, annual apple festival, a choir, annual Wassail event, exercise classes and workshops, with a focus on sharing skills and encouraging social enterprise.
 Our vision is 'a vibrant community hub at the heart of Fradswell providing local opportunities to meet, socialise, learn, share and shop.'
-Our Fradswell values are: inclusive, enabling, tradition, sustainable and local We are currently undertaking a living history project called ˜One Fradswell Summer’, showcasing our village, community and surrounding countryside in Platinum Jubilee year.
+Our Fradswell values are: inclusive, enabling, tradition, sustainable and local Our living history project ˜One Fradswell Summer’, showcases our village, community and surrounding countryside in Platinum Jubilee year.
 The material will be archived for future generations View the wonderful 'One Fradswell Summer 2022' video in link below

 - Chair of Fradswell Community Hub 2011-2017